Skip to main content

 Land use change (capital loan)

-To progress, the farmer provided several years of livestock records and considered the farm's location within a Nutrient Vulnerable Zone.
+A South Norfolk farmer was using land for outdoor pig farming, arable production, and hay cutting on marshland.
+He sought to reduce livestock activity and fallow part of his land in the Yare catchment.
 The site was assessed for both permanent and temporary nutrient mitigation, with nutrient reductions measured in kilograms of phosphorus and nitrogen.
 Scientific expertise was essential to finalise these figures and apply precautionary principles to ensure environmental safeguards were met.

-This collaborative approach demonstrates how strategic land management can deliver meaningful environmental outcomes while supporting local agricultural businesses in adapting to new sustainability requirements.
+NMF Norfolk provided financial support through a loan, enabling the farmer to implement and sustain this solution effectively.
+This collaborative approach demonstrates how strategic land management can deliver meaningful environmental outcomes while supporting local agricultural businesses in adapting to new sustainability requirements, and the opportunity to diversify income.

 Septic tank upgrades (feasibility grant and capital loan)

-Innovative Solutions
+Innovative solutions

 While most funding so far has focused on wetland creation, septic tank upgrades, and land use change projects, new products and approaches are emerging both in the UK and internationally.
 Norfolk is increasingly becoming a location for field testing these innovations.